 Article 65.
 Amendment

-1. After the expiry of five years from the entry into force of this Convention, a State Party may propose an amendment and transmit it to the secretariat, who shall thereupon communicate the proposed amendment to the States Parties and to the Conference of the States Parties to the Convention for the purpose of considering and deciding on the proposal.
+1. After the expiry of five years from the entry into force of this Convention, a State Party may propose an amendment and transmit it to the secretariat, which shall thereupon communicate the proposed amendment to the States Parties and to the Conference of the States Parties to the Convention for the purpose of considering and deciding on the proposal.
 The Conference shall make every effort to achieve consensus on each amendment.
 If all efforts at consensus have been exhausted and no agreement has been reached, the amendment shall, as a last resort, require for its adoption a two-thirds majority vote of the States Parties present and voting at the meeting of the Conference.

 2. Regional economic integration organizations, in matters within their competence, shall exercise their right to vote under this article with a number of votes equal to the number of their member States that are Parties to this Convention.
-Such organizations shall not exercise their right to vote if their member States exercise theirs and vice versa.
+Such organizations shall not exercise their right to vote if their member States exercise theirs and vice versa. [agreed ad referendum]

-3. An amendment adopted in accordance with paragraph 1 of this article is subject to ratification, acceptance or approval by States Parties.
+3. An amendment adopted in accordance with paragraph 1 of this article is subject to ratification, acceptance or approval by States Parties. [agreed ad referendum]

-4. An amendment adopted in accordance with paragraph 1 of this article shall enter into force in respect of a State Party ninety days after the date of the deposit with the Secretary-General of the United Nations of an instrument of ratification, acceptance or approval of such amendment.
+4. An amendment adopted in accordance with paragraph 1 of this article shall enter into force in respect of a State Party ninety days after the date of the deposit with the Secretary-General of the United Nations of an instrument of ratification, acceptance or approval of such amendment. [agreed ad referendum]

 5. When an amendment enters into force, it shall be binding on those States Parties that have expressed their consent to be bound by it.
-Other States Parties shall still be bound by the provisions of this Convention and any earlier amendments that they have ratified, accepted or approved.
+Other States Parties shall still be bound by the provisions of this Convention and any earlier amendments that they have ratified, accepted or approved. [agreed ad referendum]

 Article 66.
 Denunciation